 Quick and delicious Gyutandon made from chewy soy sauce flavored thinly sliced beef tongue served over a bowl of steaming rice.

-The menu is basically thinly sliced beef tongue stir-fried in garlic, soy sauce, and other seasonings.
+The menu is made from thinly sliced beef tongue stir-fried in garlic, soy sauce, and other seasonings.
 Then, it is finished with chopped chilies and scallions.
-It was very easy and only takes minutes to make this dish because all you need is to stir-fry the ingredients straight to the frying pan.
+It was super easy and only takes minutes to make this dish because all you need is to stir-fry the ingredients straight to the frying pan.

 The taste is surprisingly so good.
 The beef tongue is soft and chewy at the same time and tastes bold with soy sauce flavor with a nice kick from the chilies.
 And since I love beef tongue, I prefer this dish over the traditional gyudon because of its unique chewy texture.
 If you make the recipe, let me know how it goes for you.